dominicm00/website/posts/why-does-technology-suck.md

 tags: thought
 ---

-I live and breath technology.
+I live and breathe technology.
 I program for work and for fun.
 I play games, watch shows, and spend time with friends all on my computer.
 Technology is an incredible innovation that has unlocked a range of new activities and possibilities, quickly becoming something we rely on every day.

-It's also a piece of f\*\*\*ing shit.
+It also sucks just so, so much.

 ## Part one: I'm not being melodramatic, I swear